abefong54/tech_challenge/README.md

+ # Abraham Fong - Music Lab - Code Challenge Submission
+  React front end consuming Lambda deployed using AWS SAM CLI.
+  To view the UI, navigate to the **/ui** directory and run the ***yarn start*** command.

+  note: running for the first time might require initial install of dependencies  using
+  - yarn install

+  - cd ui
+  - yarn start

  # iHeartMedia - Music Lab - Code Challenge

 Create a React application that shows a list of songs with their information and metrics displayed.
 The app should have at least **2 pages (views)**: